rsbyrne/mobility-aus-old/README.md

 ## Who are we?

 This project has been launched under the auspices of a broad coalition of Australian scientists working on COVID-related problems.
-The first point of contact for any issues related to the producet provided here is the project maintainer, Rohan Byrne: <rohan.byrne@unimelb.edu.au>
+The first point of contact for any issues related to the product provided here is the project maintainer, Rohan Byrne: <rohan.byrne@unimelb.edu.au>